vitaal-ouder-worden/Aging-Gracefully/README.md

 Curated articles offering insights, tips, and research on healthy aging.

-1. **[Gezond ouder worden](https://gezondouderworden.net)** - An in-depth look into the physiological changes as we age and how to adapt for a healthier lifestyle.
+1. **[https://gezondouderworden.net](https://gezondouderworden.net)** - An in-depth look into the physiological changes as we age and how to adapt for a healthier lifestyle.

 ## Interactive Scripts